Today, I’m sharing an EASY, allergy-free, Paleo snack recipe. It’s both kid and adult-approved. I can’t wait to hear what you think…

 What I appreciate about this new, after-school snack tradition is that the kids participate in the kitchen, teaching them important life skills, and they enjoy the independence and accomplishment of decorating their own apples.
 That’s a win-win in my parenting book!

-What are YOUR family’s favorite toppings?
+Did you try it?
 Let us know in the comments below.